taxrakoto-idp/.github/profile/README.md

 | `jenkins` | Jenkins Configuration as Code, pipelines, and shared libraries |
 | `argo` | Argo CD installation, AppProjects, ApplicationSets, and GitOps bootstrap |
 | `deploy` | Helm charts and environment-specific desired state watched by Argo CD |

-Kubernetes cluster provisioning is intentionally outside the scope of this organization.

 ## GitOps layout